 Support from others and self-care approaches can be very effective in this stage.

-Stage 3 Solutions: Ask for Human Connection
+Stage 3 Solutions: Ask for Connection

-Sunlight is the best form of light therapy to boost your mood, energy, and hormones, though research suggests other forms of light therapy, such as red light lamps, make a difference during the darker seasons.
+Sunlight is the best form of light therapy to boost your mood, energy, and hormones, though research suggests other forms of light therapy, such as red light lamps, can make a difference during the darker seasons.
 A daily habit of getting sunlight or at least 15 minutes of light therapy can help in any of the stress stages.

 The Takeaway